A ketogenic diet lowers insulin levels, empties carbohydrate stores, and ultimately helps burn fat more efficiently.

 The craving for salt is natural.
 Salt, unlike sugar, has a negative feedback loop—salt foods at will on keto.
 Your body will let you know when it’s enough.

 In the first few days of the Keto diet, your body flushes out several liters of water.

 Accordingly, it would be best to drink diligently to compensate for the fluid loss.

-If you are one of the rare cases of diarrhea during the keto flu, you need to rehydrate all the more.
+If you are one of the rare cases of diarrhea during the keto flu, you must rehydrate all the more.

 In addition to salt, water can help relieve headaches, dizziness, fatigue, and muscle cramps (Popkin et al. 20106).